 On the following pages only a few examples of the available windows are shown.
 Use the contents pane to navigate through the information until you are familiar with its presentation.

 - 4. Continue with one of the following:

-- "Getting system information"
+- "Getting system information" on page 91

-- "Getting information on buffer pools" on page 99
+- "Getting information on buffer pools" on page 92

 Getting system information

 You can view system information of the DB2 subsystem from which performance data was collected.